 Block ransomware attacks

 Once you are infected, your computer is dead in the water, and there is nothing you could do, except paying them and buying the keys.
 So far we haven’t been able to track down the people behind this attack, nor can any software decrypt the data and recover our files.
 But what we do have is a free software to block Cryptolocker and other ransomware attacks.
 You can safeguard your system by running those software.
 One such effective free anti-ransomware software is CryptoPrevent.
 CryptoPrevent will lock down your Windows files & folders, harden GPO settings & help block or prevent ransomware attacks

 CryptoPrevent Tool review

-CryptoPrevent is a handy tool which provides your computer a shield against Cryptolocker.
+CryptoPrevent is a handy tool that provides your computer a shield against Cryptolocker.
 In fact, not just Cryptlocker, but the way CryptoPrevent works it can protect your computer from any other kind of ransomware as well.
-CryptoPrevent also works with Windows versions that doesn’t provide access to Group Policy Editor, a feature that is only present in the professional versions of Windows OS.
+CryptoPrevent also works with Windows versions that don’t provide access to Group Policy Editor, a feature that is only present in the professional versions of Windows OS.

 How CryptoPrevent works